danniel1205/tech-notes/system-design/topics/message-broker-and-event-streaming/readme.md

   - Consumer maintains the offset.
 Message ID has data length embedded, so it is easy to know how much data to load.
 - ZooKeeper also records the last read offset in case of consumer failures.

+#### How does Kafka know which consumers subscribe to a specific topic

+* Consumer Groups: Consumers don't subscribe individually to topics.
+Instead, they join consumer groups, which act as logical units for message consumption.
+A consumer group can have multiple consumers working collaboratively to consume messages from the shared topics.

+* Group Coordinator: Each consumer group has a designated group coordinator, typically the leader of one of the partitions in the topic.
+This coordinator is responsible for managing group membership and keeping track of which consumers are subscribed to the topic within the group.

+* Group Metadata: Every consumer in a group maintains a local copy of the group metadata.
+This metadata includes information about all members of the group, including their IDs, leader status, and assigned partitions.

+* Heartbeats: Consumers periodically send heartbeats to the group coordinator.
+These heartbeats confirm their current status and presence in the group.
+If a consumer fails to send heartbeats within a specific timeout, the coordinator assumes it has left the group and removes it from the metadata.

+* Rebalancing: When a consumer joins or leaves a group, or a partition leader changes, the group coordinator initiates a rebalancing process.
+This process reassigns partitions among the active consumers in the group to ensure even load distribution and efficient message consumption.

+* Offset Commits: Each consumer tracks its progress within a topic by recording its offset, which indicates the last message it has processed.
+Consumers periodically commit their offsets to a dedicated topic called the consumer_offsets topic.

+* Offset Tracking: The group coordinator and all consumers maintain copies of the committed offsets for each consumer and partition.
+This allows the coordinator to track individual progress and reassign partitions during rebalancing based on current consumption positions.

+In summary, Kafka uses a combination of consumer groups, group coordinators, metadata, heartbeats, rebalancing, and offset tracking to manage subscriptions and dynamically deliver messages to the appropriate consumers within each group.
+This system ensures efficient and resilient message flow while adapting to changes in group membership and partition leadership.

 ### RabbitMQ Architecture

 ![rabbitmq-architecture](resources/rabbitmq-architecture.png)